RedHatProductSecurity/security-data-guidelines/docs/sbom.md

     - The SHA256 checksum of the RPM header (this value does not change when an RPM is signed; unlike the file SHA256 \
       checksum used in `checksums`).

-Each set of architecture-specific RPMs also have an associated source RPM (SRPM) that bundles all the source code that was used to build those RPMs.
+Each set of architecture-specific RPMs also has an associated source RPM (SRPM) that bundles all the source code that was used to build those RPMs.
 SRPMs should be represented as a separate package object in an SBOM, and their relationship to architecture-specific RPMs can be represented with: